 The International Graduate Welcome and Orientation is designed to introduce international students to the campus and the resources specific to their experience.
 This orientation prepares students for the more in-depth Campuswide Graduate Welcome and Orientation the following day.

 The Taste of America Program offers international graduate students the opportunity to have dinner with Americans in their homes.
 The program fosters new friendships to promote cultural learning and brings international graduate students into the local community.
 Dinners are thorughout the month of November.

 Interested international graduate students and hosts may apply online to participate.
 Applications will be available in the fall.
 After you complete your application, you will be contacted with your matches and logistical details.

 You will find helpful information on the Graduate InterConnect Blog about graduate student life written by Graduate InterConnect Peer Mentors.
 Topics include transportation, things to do in the local area, campus life, and more.
 On and off-campus resources are highlighted to assist with your student needs.
 Details about upcoming Graduate InterConnect events are updated thorughout the year.

 ESL/ELL Academic Writing Series

 This series of workshops addresses the specific grammar and language mechanics confronted by writers whose first language is not English.
 Taught in tandem with native speakers who excel in English writing, these workshop target the unique needs of first language speakers of Korean, Chinese, Farsi and Spanish to address problems common to their native language group.
-The workshops will take place in winter quarter.

 Graduate Resource Center